Google Analytics 4 Integration

 • Expand the Google Analytics section

-• Enable "Enable Tracking"
+• Enable "Enable Google Analytics"

 • Select "Use custom tag"